Bazgh/mialab/README.md

-# Medical Image Analysis Laboratory

-This repository contains all codes for classical medical image analysis, and is provided by the instructor.

-During the MIALab we worked on the task of brain tissue segmentation from magnetic resonance (MR) images.
+This repository contains the code developed for the Medical Image Analysis Laboratory (MIA Lab) course at the University of Bern, instructed by Maurício Reyes.
+The project focuses on classical medical image analysis methods for brain tissue segmentation from magnetic resonance (MR) images.

-The instructors have set up an entire pipeline to solve this task, specifically:
+During the laboratory, a complete processing pipeline was provided to address the segmentation task.
+The pipeline includes the following stages:

-- Pre-processing
+Pre-processing

-- Registration
+Registration

-- Feature extraction
+Feature extraction

-- Voxel-wise tissue classification
+Voxel-wise tissue classification

-- Post-processing
+Post-processing

-- Evaluation
+Evaluation

+Each stage contributes to preparing the data, extracting meaningful features, performing tissue classification, and evaluating segmentation performance.

-Our Group task was on Classification, for which we explored the classical Machine Learning approaches such as Decision trees, and also embarked on Deep learning approaches with U-Net architecure which led us to amazing Promising Results.
+Our group focused specifically on the classification stage.
+We explored classical machine learning approaches such as Decision Trees, and also investigated deep learning methods using the U-Net architecture.
+The deep learning approach demonstrated promising results for brain tissue segmentation.

-Please find the report of our finding in MRI_Brain_Segmentation_Pooya_Zahra attached to this repo as a PDF file.
+A detailed description of our methodology, experiments, and results can be found in the report “MRI_Brain_Segmentation_Pooya_Zahra.pdf”, which is included in this repository.